ALRW/personal-blog/markdown/articles/2019-11-28-how-to-focus-on-the-things-that-matter.md

 ## A Flawed Leader

-I first noticed something one day when I walked into my bosses office to talk through an alteration to training plan.
+I first noticed something one day when I walked into my boss's office to talk through an alteration to training plan.
 He was sat behind his desk and, as we talked, I kept hearing a number of small pinging noises.